Xenon vs. Halogen

 Now that we've established the essentials, let's discuss how xenon and halogen light bulbs differ.

 A halogen is a monovalent element on the Periodic Table, which easily forms negative ions.
-There are 5 such halogens - fluorine, chlorine, bromide, iodine, and astatine - but only iodine and bromide are used in lamps.
+There are 5 such halogens - fluorine, chlorine, bromine, iodine, and astatine - but only iodine and bromine are used in lamps.
 In a halogen light bulb, the filament wears down, shedding tungsten atoms over time.
 These discarded atoms unite with the halogen gas molecules in the lamp forming tungsten halide, which is then redeposited on the filament.
 This lengthens lamp life, and prevents blackening.

 Xenon is one of the noble gases on the Periodic Table, and it's odorless and colorless.
 It works in much the same way as the halogen gases when retarding the filament's evaporation, but it also produces a bright-white light when stimulated by electricity.
 Xenon is a more expensive material than any of the halogens.